zenith-hacks/website/README.md

 ## Help!?!?
 Done something wrong, or need help!?
 DM @LKMW on Slack, or send an email to leo@zenithhacks.org with `URGENT` in the subject line!

+## Analytics!
+Want to see analytics for the site?
+Check [here](https://go.zenithhacks.org/analytics)! if it's not working, email leo@zenithhacks.org.
+Thanks :)